AU-Avengers/docs.toum.gg/docs/install/linux/Steam.md

 **5.** On Steam, click **Add a Game** in the bottom left corner, select **Add a non-Steam game...**.
 In the pop-up, locate the AmongUs.exe from your new folder.

-**6.** Select your preferred Proton version from the drop-down options (e.g. 90-4).
+**6.** Select your preferred Proton version from the drop-down options (e.g., 90-4).
 After this, launch the shortcut (it will not launch the mod yet, but this step is required).

 ### DLL Override